MaayanLab/clustergrammer-docs/docs/getting_started.rst

 Introduction
 ============
 Clustergrammer is an interactive web-based tool for visualizing high-dimensional data as hierarchically clustered heatmap.
 Clustergrammer can be used in three main ways: 1) web application, Jupyter notebook interactive widget, and JavaScript and Python libraries.

-This section will provide quick instructions on how to
+This section will provide quick instructions on how to generate a visualization using Clustergrammer and interact with that visualization.

 .. _getting_started_web_app: